 The Colorado Colorectal Screening Program, which began in January of 2006, sought to screen over 11,400 Coloradans by the end 2010 in an effort to contribute substantially to the state’s overall goal of screening 75 percent of the total eligible population.

 The 2015 Colorado Cancer Plan's goal for colorectal screening, released in April of 2011, is to reach and screen 80 percent of eligible Coloradans by the end of 2015.
-The Program currently continues its screening as a step towards reaching the new 80% mark.
+The Program currently continues its no-cost patient navigation services as a step towards reaching the new 80 percent mark.

 Through March 2015, the program has completed approximately 18,000 screens and detected 140 cancers.